-Thus, designing an employee-centric workplace helps the employees to become the best versions of themselves at their job.
+Thus, designing an employee-centric workplace helps the employees to become their best selves.

-5. Lifts Up The Mood And Productivity With Aesthetics
+5. Lifts The Mood And Productivity With Aesthetics

-They feel amused and energized and get bound to be more productive and efficient with both time and resources.
-This ultimately leads to the success of the organization.
+They will feel amused and energized to be more productive and efficient.
+It leads to the success of the organization.